Actor Philip Seymour Hoffman dead of suspected drug overdose

 CNN, citing a law enforcement official, reported that Hoffman was last seen alive at 8 p.m.
 Saturday.
 He had been expected to pick up his children on Sunday but failed to show up, prompting playwright David Katz and another person to go to his apartment, where they found him dead, CNN said.

-Hoffman spoke in the past of struggling with drugs, including a 2006 interview in which he told CBS he had abused “anything I could get my hands on.
+Hoffman spoke in the past of struggling with drugs, including a 2006 interview in which he told CBS he had at times abused “anything I could get my hands on.
 I liked it all.”

 His death, if confirmed from an overdose, would recall the 2008 death of actor Heath Ledger, who was found dead in his Manhattan apartment from a lethal combination of drugs.